Queen of Galapagos Review and Specifications

-The Queen of Galapagos ship has 7 cabins and 1 suite (measuring 155-310 ft2), all with private views, air-conditioned, wood-paneled, carpeted and spacious.
+The Queen of Galapagos ship has 7 cabins and 1 suite (measuring 155-310 ft2), all with private views, air-conditioned, wood-panelled, carpeted and spacious.

 Shipboard dining options - Food and Drinks

-Ship's comfortable Dinning Room offers fresh and tasty international and local cuisine.
+Ship's comfortable Dining Room offers fresh and tasty international and local cuisine.